The K Club Golf

 Our Signature Hole is the 8th Hole a 173 Yard Par 3 stunner.

-Make sure you find the middle and and the back of the green is safer than the front as the front right of the putting surface slopes down towards the river.
+Make sure you find the middle and the back of the green is safer than the front as the front right of the putting surface slopes down towards the river.
 With a grove of trees creating the backdrop, the attractive 8th hole is a great parkland offering.

 The Smurfit Course

-The Smurfit Course is again a fantastic Arnold Palmer design and plays more like an inland Links than a parkland with startling landscapes and high dune style mounding.
+The Smurfit Course is a fantastic Arnold Palmer design and plays more like an inland Links than a parkland with startling landscapes and high dune style mounding.
 The Smurfit course has in its own right held some very prestigious tournaments.

 The Smurfit was designed as a stadium golf course with amazing spectator views from the dunes all over the course.
 Spectators saw Retief Goosen win the Smurfit Open in 2004 just 12 months after the course had opened.